HL-hanlin/STAT8101_AppliedCausality/readme.md

 # Records of project process

-Weekly updates of our project is contained in ```journal.md```, where we include the papers we read, ideas we had, and experiments we made.
+Weekly updates of our project is contained in ```journal.md```, which includes related papers, ideas and experiments about this project.